Laodice I: Deaths of Antiochus II and his second family

-During Antiochus II’s marriage to Berenice, she bore him a son called Antiochus.
+During Antiochus II's marriage to Berenice, they had a son called Antiochus.
 Laodice lived at Ephesus.
-On January 28 246 BC, Ptolemy II died, and was succeeded by Ptolemy III Euergetes.
+On 28 January 246 BC, Ptolemy II died, and was succeeded by Ptolemy III Euergetes.
 After the death of Ptolemy II, Antiochus II left his second family in Antioch and returned to Laodice.
 He named his first son with Laodice as his successor to the throne.

 In July 246 BC, Antiochus II died (some suggest that he was poisoned by a revengeful Laodice) leaving a confusing dynastic situation.
 Seleucus II succeeded his father as king and his brother Antiochus Hierax was named co-ruler in Sardis.
 They lived with Laodice at Ephesus.
 Laodice, either for revenge or to prevent civil war, had Berenice and her son murdered in the late summer of 246 BC.

 Out of his outrage, the brother of Berenice, Ptolemy III, declared war the same year and invaded the Seleucid Empire.
 His suspicions about the deaths of his sister and nephew were firmly grounded and were a part of the cause of the Third Syrian War also known as the ‘Laodicean War’ or the ‘War of Laodice’.
 During the war, while Seleucus was fighting Ptolemy, Laodice supported the revolt of her second son against her first son.
 This occurred in 244 BC which caused a civil war for the next 17 years between Seleucus II and Antiochus Hierax.
 Eventually, Ptolemy captured Laodice and had her killed.
 This happened no earlier than 236 BC because there are two honorific inscriptions in Babylon dedicated to her dated to 247 BC and 237 BC.